Shmael/doc/README.md

-# Intent
-This repository aims to provide Babaritech with some useful doc.
-They are meant to be public and editable by anyone.
-# Edit
+Docs for Babaritech users.

-If you want to make some modifications, just fork and pull request us.
+To make modifications, do a pull request.